KostaD02/QuadraticEquation/README.md

 # QuadraticEquation

-This code writed in C++ , work with any number
+This code writed in C++ , work with any number .
+#Made by : Konstantine Datunishvili